the-red-feather/thesis/P0/proposal.md

 <br/>

+### Knowledge gap
+GIS Processing should be more operational & less obscure without losing any potency.

 ### Reason
 - geometry processing is a notoriously hard endeavour.
 You need an expert.
 - experts often solve geo-processing problems by creating cli tools.